niranRameshPeiris/Kubernetes-guidelines/README.md

     server: mycp
     readOnly: false
 ```
-Now persistent volume claim (pvc) can will be needed to use this in a Pod.
+Now persistent volume claim (pvc) will be needed to use the PV in a Pod.
 ### Create a PersistentVolumeClaim
 ```
 apiVersion: v1